(Adopted October 2015)

 The Queensland Greens will:

-- Introduce fixed terms for the Legislative Assembly.
+4. Introduce fixed three year terms for the Legislative Assembly.

-- Fund educational and support programmes to assist Aboriginal and Torres Strait Islander people to take their place in government processes as voters, participants in planning and community consultation processes and as parliamentary and local government representatives.
+6. Fund education and support programmes to assist Aboriginal and Torres Strait Islander people to participate fully in government processes and community consultation processes.

-- Provide non-government members of parliament with adequate resources (including an equitable number of staff) to enable them to effectively carry out their responsibilities.
+7. Provide non-government members of parliament with adequate resources to enable them to effectively carry out their responsibilities.

-- Change electoral law so that donations must be declared in the clearest manner as possible before elections.
+9. Change electoral law so that donations must be declared before funds become available for use.

 10. Reform the process of appointing public servants to be based on merit and remove patronage.

 11. Support a referendum on the introduction of a proportional upper house.

 12. Strengthen the Whistleblowers' Protection Act.